glasgowcompbio/vimms/paper/paper.md

 # Summary

-The choice of fragmentation strategies used during mass-spectrometry based data acquisition directly affects the quality and coverage of subsequent structural identification -- a crucial step in untargeted metabolomics data analysis.
+The choice of fragmentation strategies used during mass-spectrometry-based data acquisition directly affects the quality and coverage of subsequent structural identification -- a crucial step in untargeted metabolomics data analysis.
-However, developing novel fragmentation strategies is challenging due to high experimental cost of running an actual mass spectrometry instrument and the lack of programmable simulation environment to support developmental activities.
+However, developing novel fragmentation strategies is challenging due to high experimental cost of running an actual mass spectrometry instrument and the lack of a programmable simulation environment to support their development.
 ViMMS 2.0 is a framework that can be used to develop new fragmentation strategies in metabolomics completely *in-silico* as well as on mass spectrometry instruments.
 The framework allows users to generate chemical objects (produced synthetically or extracted from existing mzML files) and simulate a tandem mass spectrometry process, where different